To be named

 Students who meet the general Graduate College requirements but are undecided on a specific degree or who wish to take courses for graduate credit are eligible for admission as a non-degree seeking student.

 Under this classification, students may register for courses for which they meet the prerequisite.
 They are not candidates for a degree and this classification does not offer assurance of future admission to a degree program.
 Generally, students in this classification are not eligible for financial aid.
 Graduate courses (600-level and above) taken as a non-degree seeking student or a post-baccalaureate student will be counted in the student’s graduate GPA.
-No more than 9 graduate hours may be taken under this classification.
+Graduate courses taken as a non-degree seeking graduate student may be used toward a graduate degree if later admitted, but this use is limited to 30% of the required hours in this degree.
 Any C+ grade or below may jeopardize a student’s ability to enter into a degree program.
-Students seeking admission under this classification can contact the Graduate College at (417) 836-5331 or apply online.
+Students seeking admission under this classification can contact the Graduate College at 417-836-5331 or apply online.